StevenWenzel32/Irish-Brigade-Essay/README.md

-# Irish-Brigade-Essay
+# Irish Brigade: Who Where They?
-A small essay about the Irish Brigade That served the North during the U.S. Civil War
+A compilation of information about the Irish Brigade.
+Currently covering their involvement in the U.S. Civil War.
+Made in 2018.